 Best Practices: How to use AI for UX research tools

-Based on their experiences, researchers recommend the following best practices for AI-powered UX research:
+Based on their experiences, researchers recommend the following best practices for using AI to create your UX research plan:

 - Start small: Begin by using AI for specific, well-defined tasks rather than trying to overhaul your entire research process at once.